 - Speaking of pans, use a thick bottomed one so your sugar heats up gradually and more evenly.

 - Always heat up heavy cream before pouring it into hot caramel so the difference in temperature is not that big.
 This will minimize bubblying.

 - DO NOT TRY TO LICK THE SPOON ONCE IT'S DONE BECAUSE YOU WILL BURN YOURSELF.

-I’m sorry to inform you that I don’t have a photo of a luscious caramel filling.
+I'm sorry to inform you that I don't have a photo of a luscious caramel filling oozing out of these perfect peanut butter chocolate cupcakes.
 My bad.
-Truth be told – I wanted to take these to work, to surprise my colleagues, and didn’t want to sacrifice any for an image haha.
-Luckily, for more detailed tips on making caramel sauce and seeing it in the middle of your cupcake, check out this recipe – Applesauce Caramel Cupcakes 🙂
+Truth be told - I wanted to take these to work, to surprise my colleagues, and didn't want to sacrifice any for the image haha.
+Luckily, for more detailed tips on making caramel sauce and seeing it in the middle of your cupcake, check out this recipe - Applesauce Caramel Cupcakes 🙂

 ARE YOU INTO CHOCOLATE CAKES?
 TAKE A LOOK AT SOME OF MY FAVOURITES:

-If you make this recipe, let me know by tagging me on Instagram @anasbakingchronicles or tell me all about it in the comments section down below!
+If you make these amazing Peanut Butter Chocolate Cupcakes, let me know by tagging me on Instagram @anasbakingchronicles or tell me all about it in the comments section down below!
 I love seeing your creations!
 If you have any questions, don’t hesitate to ask!
 Happy baking! 🙂

 - 1 large egg room temperature